weikaixi/PRISM-GI/README.md

 ## Single-cell analyses

 Original analysis scripts are in `work/rebuild/python/`, preserving their relative workspace paths and original provenance comments.
 Public sources: GSE132465 (CRC), GSE183904 (gastric), GSE155698 (pancreatic).
 Obtain the original count matrices and author/sample annotations from GEO before running.
-Scripts require the study's staged source files and intermediate metadata at the paths specified in each script; these data are intentionally not uploaded.
+Scripts require the study's staged source files and intermediate metadata at the paths specified in each script.
 Read `SINGLE_CELL.md` before running.

 The scripts cover QC, broad cell annotations, gene localization, UMAP/t-SNE display, rank-based expression signatures, frozen network scoring and patient-by-cell-type pseudobulk summaries.
 No prognostic network is trained.
 PCA/neighbor graph/embedding estimation and doublet detection are single-cell preprocessing, not prognostic model fitting.
 UCell enrichment is distinct from the parameterized model score.
-Cell scores are descriptive and are not calibrated cell-specific survival probabilities.

 ## Checks and scope

 `test.mjs` checks synthetic-input inference, gene coverage and invalid-input rejection, and clinical probability ranges/order.
 Local release verification also compares the unchanged engine with saved website references; see `verification.json`.
-The full single-cell workflow was not rerun for publication of this repository.

 `outputs/final_model_deepsurv_v1/model.pt` is the existing frozen inference checkpoint needed by the original single-cell scripts.
 It contains parameters and training-derived reference summaries, not individual patient records.
 Use `torch.load(..., weights_only=True)` as in the code.